The Kingdom strikes back -- Signs of the Messiah at work in Haiti

 This extension program is making a difference in the ministries of the Haitian Nazarene pastors.
 At any one time, we have about 65 people in various groups.
 This program is helping the church respond to the question: "How shall they hear without a preacher?"
 The Kingdom is striking back.
 Those pastors are being trained and sent out.

 Some time ago I was out on the island of La Gonave, checking the progress of our extension group there.
-In the evening I sat talking with the district superintendent.
+In the evening, I sat down and talked with the district superintendent.
 He began telling me about the positive impact the program was having on the lives of some of the pastors.
-Sometimes the changes in ministry have been dramatic.
+Sometimes, the changes in ministry have been dramatic.

 He mentioned one pastor who had been around for several years.
 Unfortunately, his church had stagnated.
 It was not growing.
 It didn't even have very many signs of spiritual life.

-Not long ago a handwritten note arrived from the Michaud church board.
-Members of this church, located on the road from Port-au-Prince to the Dominican Republic, was seeing some positive changes in their pastor since he entered our extension study program.
-Under their pastor's revitalized guidance they were finding new spiritual strength and seeing progress in their church.
-So they wrote a note expressing their appreciation to the global church for sponsoring the extension study program.
+Not long ago, a handwritten note arrived from the Michaud church board.
+Members of this church, located on the road from Port-au-Prince to the Dominican Republic, had seen some positive changes in their pastor since he entered our extension study program.
+Under their pastor's revitalized guidance, they found new spiritual strength and saw progress in their church.
+So, they wrote a note expressing their appreciation to the global church for sponsoring the extension study program.

 How shall they hear without a preacher?
 They won't.
 That's why ministerial training programs are so important.
 Because of such programs, previously deaf Haitian ears now hear.

 Again and again, I have been awed by the Haitian pastors' appetite for learning.
-Every two weeks some walk as much as six hours one way to get to their study center.
+Every two weeks, some walk for as many as six hours to get to their study center.
 One man on La Gonave has to start walking the day before classes.
 He sleeps under a tree beside the path and gets up early the next morning to finish walking.
 When these pastors are at the center, they may have to sleep on a rough church pew.
 Amazingly, I rarely heard complaints about the physical discomforts and sacrifices they made to participate in the extension program.

 As we started our first group on La Gonave, I tried to hold enrollment to a maximum of 12 students.
 A smaller class size enables the professor to give students personalized attention.
 It also allows for more class participation by each individual.
 I also knew it would be easier to find sleeping places for a limited group of pastors.